Published November 10, 2017. Updated September 6, 2022.

 Engaged stores are fun places to shop.
 Their customer experiences are unique.
 They are dependent on the welcoming personalities hired to work there.

-Your store design, your curated merchandise selection, your premium location... only got you into the game of retailing.
+Your store design, curated merchandise selection, premium location... only got you into the game of retailing.

-Unless you have a retail training program that is actively focused on engaged human connections one-on-one, you’ll lose the game of retail.
+Unless you have a retail training program that focuses on engaged human connections one-on-one, you’ll lose the game of retail.

-If you haven’t been training on how to engage customers, there’s not much time.
+If you haven’t provided training to engage customers, there’s not much time.
 The shakeout in retail will continue as weak brands focus on the wrong things and go under.